trisshaV/DungeonGame/assumptions.md

 - When bribe radius is 0 cannot be bribed
 - If a bomb explodes the portal, the portal still functions from one end only
 - When spawning zombie from zombie spawner, do not initiate combat with player even if player is there
+- **Milestone 3** Swamp tile when there is a movement factor of 0 will allow entities to move through it as usual

 ## Dynamic Entities
 - Two or more dynamic entities can exist on the same tile (eg, if two spiders move into the same tile)